AndreaCerioliUNIPR/Benford-savvy/README.md

-customs declarations, we answer one major and still open question: How can we detect the behavior of operators who are aware of the prevalence of the Benford’s pattern in the digits of regular observations and try to manipulate their data in such a way that the same pattern also holds after data fabrica- tion?
+customs declarations, we answer one major and still open question: How can we detect the behavior of operators who are aware of the prevalence of the Benford’s pattern in the digits of regular observations and try to manipulate their data in such a way that the same pattern also holds after data fabrication?
 This challenge arises from the ability of highly skilled and strategically minded manipulators in key organizational positions or criminal networks to exploit statistical knowledge and evade detection.
 For this purpose, we write a specific contamination model for digits, investigate distributional results on